sammy-kablammy/.config/quick_reference/vim_quick_reference.md

 # VIM QUICK REFERENCE
+TODO combine this file with the neovim quick reference file

 (this file contains things that i'm currently learning. once they become muscle memory, they can be removed from this file)